ovaas/ovaas-backend-template/README.md

 - Click the "Send Request" on the top of the pane, then you can see the inference result after a few seconds on the other pane opened like the image below.
 ![Sample Inference Result](img/result.png "sample result")

-## Develop your custom application
+## 3. Develop your custom application

+### Follow the Step 2 to launch a new OpenVINO model server
+You need to launch a new OpenVINO model server with your desired pre-trained model.
+To do that, follow the step 2 again and have a model server started.
+Note that you need to use different port number from the one used on human-pose-estiimation model server.

 ### Create a new Azure Function in the project
+- Click the Azure button on the bar on the left of VSCode
+- Click the "Create Function" button, then you need to input information below.
+    1. Choose "HTTP trigger"
+    2. Type an unique function name
+    3. Choose "Anounymous" as Authorization Level
+- Then you will have a new function template in the same project.
-### Have a new application code following sample code
+### Write a new application code following sample code
+Basically you can imitate the sample human-pose-estimation's __init__.py.